deepikasaharan257/course-carousel/README.md

 we can start it with 'npm start'

 then I have used some components which are listed in package.json.
 For saving data, I have built database in sql server. we need that to be installed .
 I have used WEb API for backend and used Entity framework following database first approach.
+SQL Server is also required . for connecting to database,connectionString in the Web.config file can be updated .

 To run the app in dev environment, First we need to run the https://github.com/deepikasaharan257/carousel-project/blob/master/CollegeWebApp.sln this will start our server